Diarkis/diarkis-server-template/README.md

 This is where you define your own MatchMaker rules.

-The template provides HTTP API endpoints, but you may implement UDP, TCP, WebSocket commands for MatchMaker as well.
+The template provides HTTP API endpoints, but you may implement UDP, and TCP commands for MatchMaker as well.

 ```
 cmds/http/matching.go